Exploring the Dordogne and Perigord region

 The region divides into four distinct color-coded areas, each boasting its own specific geography and character.
 From the dark oak forests of the North to the purple vineyards of the West, the diversity is striking.
 This mosaic of landscapes ensures that every visitor finds an atmosphere that suits them.

-Best season for visiting sites
+visiting sites dordogne

 Spring and autumn offer mild temperatures and fewer crowds, ideal for exploring popular historical monuments.